If you work a 12 hour or night shift, this guide is going to be a game-changer.

 So you’re tired, hungry, bored, and struggle with time management.
 Where do you turn?
 Caffeine!
 Now, I have no problem with Caffeine.
 I wake up every morning and drink a few cups of green tea while sitting at my desk to write.
 We’ve even covered caffeine extensively on this site already.
 The short version?
 Don’t get caught in bad liquid calorie trap:

 - Empty liquid calories are the devil.
 If you are drinking soda, energy drinks, or lattes for the caffeine, understand that you are also probably consuming hundreds of calories and 50+ grams of sugar.
-And sugar is what makes you fat.
+And these extra calories are contributing to your waistline.
 So read the labels or do the research before you drink six Monster drinks, a case of coke, or a Coffee Coolata.

-- If you’re going to get caffeine, get it from a healthy source: Black coffee, green tea, and as a last resort, a no calorie or low-calorie energy drink.
+- If you’re going to get caffeine, get it from a healthy source: Black coffee, green tea, and as a last resort, a no calorie or low-calorie energy drink (Monster Zero Carb, for example).
 Try to wean yourself off the gallons of caffeine and work your way over to black coffee/green tea as time goes on.
 Hopefully, once you start exercising, you’ll have more energy and need less caffeine to survive your shifts.

-Avoid the drinks that don’t give you any nutritional value and are full of sugar.
+Avoid the drinks that don’t give you any nutritional value and are full of sugar and calories.
 See if you can get your caffeine from better sources.
 Speaking of better sources of calories…

 Low on time?
 Need a meal?
 Make yourself a smoothie!